SomeWeekendReading/someweekendreading.github.io/_posts/2021-04-23-jnj-revenant.md

 ---

-Today the Advisory Committee on Immunization Practices (ACIP) today recommended restoring use of the JnJ COVID-19 vaccine, with warnings/advice for women under 50, and instructions for avoiding heparin in treating thrombosis with thrombocytopenia syndrom (TTS).
+Today the Advisory Committee on Immunization Practices (ACIP) today recommended restoring use of the JnJ COVID-19 vaccine with warnings, and thrombosis treatment guidelines for clinicians.
 The CDC &amp; FDA agreed, and lifted the restrictions.
 This seems to be very much the correct conclusion, albeit one arrived at far too slowly.